bluskyz11/bluskyz11/README.md

 - 👋 Hi, I’m @bluskyz11 (she/her)
 - 👀 I’m interested in neuroscience, programming, and psychology
 - 🌱 I’m currently learning how to use GitHub
-- 💞️ I’m looking to collaborate on anything at a beginner level and with Python or HTML
+- 💞️ I’m looking to collaborate on anything at a beginner level and with Python or Java
 - 📫 How to reach me: I started a general discussion under this repository
 - Any help navigating this site would be very much appreciated -